Humancannonball/PersonalSite/platerecognizer-service/README.md

 # Plate Recognizer GUI

-Plate Recognizer GUI website is a cloud-native application that uses Node.js, Vue.js, and MySQL to provide a smart parking solution.
+Plate Recognizer GUI website is a cloud-native application that uses Node.js, Vue.js, and PostgreSQL to provide a smart parking solution.
 It utilizes the [Plate Recognizer API](https://platerecognizer.com) to detect vehicle license plates from images and calculates parking fees based on vehicle type and parking duration.

 ## Features

 - **License Plate Recognition**: Automatically detects and matches license plates upon entry and exit.
 - **Vehicle Type Identification**: Determines the type of vehicle for accurate fee calculation.
 - **Dynamic Fee Calculation**: Calculates parking fees based on time, vehicle type, and day of the week.
-- **Database Integration**: Stores parking data in a MySQL database for record-keeping.
+- **Database Integration**: Stores parking data in a PostgreSQL database for record-keeping.
 - **User-Friendly Interface**: Provides a simple web interface for uploading images.

 ## Prerequisites

 - **Node.js** (version 12 or later)
-- **MySQL Server**
+- **PostgreSQL Server**
 - **Plate Recognizer API Token**: Obtain from [Plate Recognizer](https://platerecognizer.com)

 ## Installation